April 5, 2018 • Blue Habits Tips

 You can read more about the issue of sunscreen and coral reefs through the following articles:

 Beyond our recommendations for reef safe sun protection, there are a number of ways that you can reduce your impacts on ocean health in your daily life and during your travels.
-For more information about other ways to contribute to healthy oceans through your consumer choices, sign up for updates from our Blue Habits Program, which aims to help people live more ocean-friendly lives.
+For more information about other ways to contribute to healthy oceans through your consumer choices, sign up for updates from our Blue Habits Program using the link below, which aims to help people live more ocean-friendly lives.